 The EMASCNA consists of an executive committee and a number of committees formed to perform specific duties.
 Both the executive committee and the various committees are accountable to the groups.
 Each group is represented by a Group Service Representative; these select leaders, delegate responsibility, and develop policy for the EMASCNA.

 U.S. Postal mail:

 The purpose of an H&I meeting is to carry the NA message of recovery to addicts who do not have full access to regular Narcotics Anonymous meetings.
 H&I meetings/presentations, except for those in longer term facilities, are intended to simply introduce those attending to some of the basics of the NA program.

 The purpose of public relations work in Narcotics Anonymous is to inform the public that NA exists and offers recovery from the disease of addiction.
 A public relations committee helps to ensure that accurate information about our fellowship is available to the public.
-The Maine Area Public Relations (PR) Committee has been given the responsibility of public relations efforts for the Maine Area, maintaining a phone line, maintaining a website, and publishing meeting lists six times a year.
+The Eastern Maine Area Public Relations (PR) Committee has been given the responsibility of public relations efforts for the Eastern Maine Area.